Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Privacy

-Prohibits knowingly placing surveillance or tracking equipment on another person's private property without consent.
-Applies to drone-mounted surveillance equipment.
+Makes it illegal to knowingly place surveillance equipment or tracking equipment on another person's private property without consent.
+Applies to drone-based surveillance and tracking of private property.

 View source